The majority of athletes trying to gain more upper body strength could achieve a lot more with a lat pulldown machine in their home gym.

 Compared to other similar lat pulldown machines, this doesn’t seem to support as much weight.

-7 - Fitness Reality X-Class Light Commercial Olympic LAT Pull Down
+7 - Fitness Reality X-Class Light Commercial Olympic LAT Pull Down (Best With Olympic Plates)

 We like these glide post designs, as they may provide a smoother motion, especially if you occasionally add some lubricant.

 Users also highlight that there’s no shaking or wobbling effect due to the solid steel tubing in the frame.

 And you may quickly adjust it for use as a high and low pulley to give yourself more options for upper body workouts.